 CODA 11 has studied, analyzed and traversed space.
 It is now time for them to use the data they've spent astronomical amounts of time and effort collecting to find a new universe to help them live and work as they see fit.
 It is time to restart their timelines and take control of their space.
-This expansion of YAYA consumers' footprint into a new world will modernize their innovative techniques and behaviors to benefit all, taking YAYA individuals and all of humankind to heights not yet YAYA individuals lost out on valuable time during the pandemic.
-Their timeline was interrupted, and their space exploration was infiltrated charted in the stars.
+This expansion of YAYA consumers' footprint into a new world will modernize their innovative techniques and behaviors to benefit all, taking YAYA individuals and all of humankind to heights not yet charted in the stars.

-by isolation.
+YAYA individuals lost out on valuable time during the pandemic.
+Their timeline was interrupted, and their space exploration was infiltrated by isolation.
 They lost out on both personal and professional experiences.
 Now, they want to pick things back up and are ready for their lives to begin again.
-They're taking charge, and instead of accepting the world they were thrown into, they are working to launch back into For YAYA respondents who managed to secure job or internship opportunities, 62% agreed that they struggled to life, make up for lost time and resume their timeline.
+They're taking charge, and instead of accepting the world they were thrown into, they are working to launch back into life, make up for lost time and resume their timeline.